ravitejaannam-008/NetTrafficAnalyzer/README.md

 **Raviteja Annam**
 - Network Security Engineer at Indian Railways
-- Specialized in network forensics and traffic analysis
+- 3+ years experience in network forensics and traffic analysis
-- Expert in Wireshark and network security tools
+- Expert in Wireshark, Python network programming, and security automation
+- Passionate about developing tools that solve real-world cybersecurity challenges

 ## 🙏 Acknowledgments